 Developer Slack Code of Conduct

 The Developer Slack is not an official support channel of HubSpot.
-While the slack may contain HubSpot Employees who are happy to assist where they can, please refrain from mentioning or messaging HubSpot employees with direct questions.
-If you have a question in which you require direct support from HubSpot, please use our in-app support tool or the community forums.
+While this Slack may contain HubSpot Employees who are happy to assist when they can, please refrain from mentioning or messaging HubSpot employees with direct questions.
+If you have a question in which you require direct support from HubSpot, please go to help.hubspot.com or the community forums.
 HubSpot reserves the right to enforce, interpret, and extend these guidelines for the betterment of the community.

 Threats of violence towards another user is not acceptable.
 This includes encouraging violence towards a user(s) or posting/threatening to post other peoples personally identifying information (known as “Doxxing”).